 The step failed to complete successfully.

-When the step is completed, its output value is stored and can be used to determine the path the workflow follows or be used as inputs for other steps throughout the workflow.
+When the step is completed, its output value is stored and can be used to determine the path the workflow follows or can be used as inputs for other steps throughout the workflow.
 The following table shows the step's output value:

 Returns all output values received from the geoprocessing service.